The National Health and Medical Research Council (NHMRC) funds research through institutions that it has approved to administer NHMRC grants.

 If your institution does not meet the requirements for AI status, you may wish to partner with an existing AI as a Participating Institution (PI) in order to receive funding.
-A PI is an organisation that contributes to the Research Activity in accordance with its Formal Agreement with, and under the leadership of, the AI.
-Further information about PIs is available in chapter 5 and several other clauses of the Funding Agreement template (see downloads).
+A PI is an organisation that operates under the leadership of an AI to contribute to Research Activities conducted by the AI in accordance with its Formal Agreement with the AI.
+Further information about PIs is available in clause 5 and several other clauses of the Funding Agreement.

 Retaining AI Status

-All AIs must update contact information when changes occur and must review their provided details annually.
+- update contact information when changes occur and must review their provided details annually

-A list of current NHMRC AIs is available to download (see Approved Administering Institutions–April 2019 below in downloads).
+A list of current NHMRC AIs is available to download (see Approved Administering Institutions).

-Please direct any enquiries about Administering Institution status to: Research.Sector.Data.Policy@nhmrc.gov.au.
+Direct any enquiries about Administering Institution status to: administering@email@example.com.